Shaping Solutions that Go Beyond the Box

 The kits were distributed to a highly targeted list of media outlets.
 As a result, the CTEC launch was mentioned on high profile sites like abcnews.com, nytimes.com, washingtonpost.com, washingtontimes.com uk.nes.yahoo.com, and more.

 Stylishly making a statement

-Invitations often offer the most opportunity to think differently, and over the years, my work with Albany Medical Center offered plenty of chances design unique invitations.
+Invitations often offer the most opportunity to think differently, and over the years, my work with Albany Medical Center offered plenty of chances to design some very unique ones.

 For “Threads”, a fashion fundraiser to benefit their Food Positive Program, rather than create a traditional folded card, the invitation package was designed to look like a fabric swatchbook.
-It consisted of a series of panels with event details overlayed on colored floral patterns that were printed on a linen paper stock.
+It consisted of a series of different colored floral pages containing the event details, all of which were printed on a linen paper stock to further emphasize the concept.
 Included in those panels was a perforated response card for respondents to tear out and return.
 The panels were die cut to look like they had been trimmed with pinking shears, tucked into the fold of a white linen swatch cover, and then stitched with red thread which was left hanging on each end.
 The creativity of this project was awarded an Albany Ad Club “Nori” Award.

 Another invitation for the Medical Center was for an event celebrating the kick off of their Pillars Campaign.
 The main entrance to the historic hospital building is supported by a series of white columns for which the campaign was named.
 The invitation was designed to look like a series of five die cut pillar panels, representing the five “Centers of Excellence” that were the focus of the campaign.
-The materials were printed on Neenah Paper’s Columns paper stock, a white ribbed cover stock that further emphasized the concept.
+The materials were printed on Neenah Paper’s Columns paper stock, a white ribbed cover stock that also pairs nicely with the concept.